One of my top five pubs

 To answer your earlier (hypothetical) question, the Ship(s) and Shovell(s) are entirely different inside.
 The pub on the right as you approach from Villiers Street is a pleasant but unremarkable London boozer with an ornate Victorian décor.
 However, the pub on the left is much more quaint and characterful.
 Its handful of seating places include two cosy booths plus an adorable cubby hole partly shielded by screens with its own personal coat hooks.
 My only gripe was that comfier chairs would have made this “snug” even snugger.
 The walls of both hostelries are covered with 17th century sailing paintings, mostly linked to the obscure Captain Shovell who provides a touch of swashbuckling glamour that coal-shovelling somehow fails to deliver.

 The other stuff

 Food: Midday till 3.30pm (4pm on Sundays)

-All your basic pub food options are available but I opted for the chili cheese chips – guaranteed to blow the mind of any culinary thrill-seeker.
+All your basic pub food options are available but I opted for the chili cheese chips – guaranteed to blow the culinary thrill-seeker’s mind.
 Besides the chili my chips were also topped with coriander, jalapenos and English mustard.
 My tastebuds still haven’t recovered – but in a good way.